 Bumthang is one of the 20 dzongkhags (districts) comprising Bhutan.
-It is otherwise known as the Switzerland of Bhutan for its lush green natural beauty and tropical forest.
+People call it the Switzerland of Bhutan for its lush green landscapes and tropical forests.

-It is the most historic dzongkhag if the number of ancient temples and sacred sites is counted.
-Bumthang consists of the four mountain valleys of Ura, Chumey, Tang and Chokhor, although occasionally the entire district is referred to as Bumthang valley.
+The dzongkhag with the highest number of ancient temples and sacred sites is the most historic.
+The district encompasses the four mountain valleys of Ura, Chumey, Tang, and Chokhor, but people sometimes refer to the whole area as Bumthang valley.

 Bumthang means “beautiful field.”
 Thang refers to a flat place or field, and bum derives from either bumpa (a vessel for holy water) or simply bum (meaning “girl”).
 People named the valley Bumthang after building Jambay Lhakhang.